datenzauberer/tauri-csv-explorer/README.md

 # Architecture

+We have a clear separation of concern.
-The backend is implemented in Rust, the frontend in Svelte.
+The backend is implemented in Rust, the frontend in Svelte, In other words: The business logic is implemented (and should be tested) in Rust in an own lib create. the UI (in Typescript).

 In the frontend TypeScript(JavaScript) based Framework is used, because there are many components for handling DataTables.
 SMTODO: Show a small overview.
 We as Rust developers trust in Typing so we use TypeScript (instead of untyped JavaScript).